QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   Hamiltonian using ECP for Electron Ion=1

 This will create a wave function for the first state it encounters.
 Notice DIRAC has CI expansions for all 20 states and the degeneraciess described in the previous section.
-We can select whichever state we want to calculate with the ``--TargetState #`` flag.
+We can select whichever state we want to calculate with the ``-TargetState #`` flag.

 First we will check that the converter worked correctly, and try to reproduce the COSCI energies in QMCPACK.
 To do this, we will simply calculate the VMC energy ofthe various wavefunctions, with no jastrow.
 If we look at the 5 states in *Representation 1u*, we see the 5 distinct energies found from the COSCI calculation.